ErivanF/cute-animals-api/README.md

 # Description

-A Nest.JS API to upload and get cute animals pictures
+A Nest.JS API to upload and get cute animals pictures (WIP)

 ## Technologies